alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 is removed from AJTCL.
 New Elliptic Curve Diffie-Hellman Ephemeral (ECDHE)-based auth mechanism were added to the AJTCL:

 * ECDHE_NULL is an anonymous key agreement.
-There is no PIN or passphrase required.
+There is no PIN or pass-phrase required.
-* ECDHE_PSK is a key agreement authenticated with a preshared key like a PIN, passphrase, or symmetric key.
+* ECDHE_PSK is a key agreement authenticated with a pre-shared key like a PIN, pass-phrase, or symmetric key.
 * ECDHE_ECDSA is a key agreement authenticated with an asymmetric key validated with an ECDSA signature.